Skip to Main Content

 What can you do?

 • Develop your fact-checking skills so you can spot and correct errors that generative AI tools might make.
-Clark Library staff can help you too!
+Clark Library staff can help

 • Verify citations and sources provided by generative AI tools.
 Not sure how?
 Ask your helpful Clark Library team!